Nevillealee/shopify_db_utility_app/README.md

 # shopify_db_utility_app
-A standalone utility app made for api/database synchronization to preserve production server resources by delegating low level tasks to an aux server based app.
+A standalone utility app made for api/database synchronization to preserve production server resources by delegating asynchronous tasks to an EC2 server based app.

 ### Prerequisites